jiffyclub/scipy-2013-git-testing/git/local/Readme.md

 ## git revert : Discard revisions

 Much like git reset --hard , but with more permanence, git revert is a helpful tool when you **really** want to erase history, for example, if you've accidentally committed something with private or proprietary information.

     git revert <commit>

-## git rm : Removing s file
+## git rm : Removing a File

    git rm filename   (Removes a file from the repository)

 ## git branch : Listing, Creating, and Deleting Branches

 Branches are parallel instances of a repository that can be edited and